BigPolarBear1/factorization/README.md

 https://github.com/basilegithub/General-number-field-sieve-Python

 #### About the paper
 Math paper is a work in progress.
 The final chapters are a bit rushed and building an algorithm around p-adic lifting isnt as straight forward as I had assumed.
-I do thing there is an angle there I can exploit, but I'll do some further experimentation first and get a working PoC before I make edits to the paper again.
+I do think there is an angle there I can exploit, but I'll do some further experimentation first and get a working PoC before I make edits to the paper again.

 #### To run from folder "QS_SF_Variant" (Experimental WORK IN PROGRESS):</br></br>
 To build: python3 setup.py build_ext --inplace</br>